darrenzhang2000/GraphQL-tutorial/README.md

 3. create an instance of ApolloClient while passing in the uri: "http://localhost:4000/graphql"
 4. wrap the app component using ApolloProvider, while passing in the client
 5. create the book gql query using gql`` and bind it to the component using higher ordered function graphql
+    - the returned data is attached to the data prop

 cors: